ihavethatonvinyl/blog/content/conversations/jen-ramos-eisen.md

 ### Do you have a favorite record store?

 Yes, there is one that I would go to all the time.
 But I have a few.
 I like [11th Street Records](https://www.instagram.com/11thstreetrecords/?hl=en) in Las Vegas.
 Very good, just good vibes, good selection.
 A lot of stuff there.
-I went to college in the Bay Area, and, like, I went to school in Oakland, so I would go to Berkeley and just stop into Amoeba all the time.
+I went to college in the Bay Area, and I went to school in Oakland, so I would go to Berkeley and just stop into Amoeba all the time.
 And I feel like I was just really lucky to spend so many formative years going to Amoeba.
 Yeah.
 So Amoeba, [1234 Go](https://1234gorecords.com/), Rasputin.
 Those are my, go-tos whenever I'm in the Bay Area.

 ### So do you only go shop record shopping when you're in the Bay Area?